The informal sector acts as an important shock pillar for Kenya’s economy gripped by a fairly lengthy period of sluggish jobs and income growth.

-Last year, Nairobi’s Commercial Court ordered hawkers operating from the city center to designated places within the city stating that they cause immense suffering to other street users.
+Last year, Nairobi’s Commercial Court ordered hawkers operating from the city centre to designated places within the city stating that they cause immense suffering to other street users.

 Chief magistrate Peter Muholi dismissed cases filed through the street vendor’s lawyers to bar the county officers from interfering, harassing, intimidating, unlawfully arresting or confiscating the hawkers’ goods or items while at their designated areas at plot zero.

-On July 13, 2016, Nairobi County formed a sub-committee tasked with returning order and sanity in the central business district.
+On July 13, 2016, Nairobi County formed a sub-committee tasked with returning orders and sanity in the central business district.
 A crackdown on the informal sector.

-Subsequently, 500 Inspectorate Officers and 100 were enrolled to its fire brigade team to meet the demand for city Askari’s to deal with the spiraling number of hawkers within the central business district.
+Subsequently, 500 Inspectorate Officers and 100 were enrolled on its fire brigade team to meet the demand for city Askari’s to deal with the spiralling number of hawkers within the central business district.

 The training commenced in December and was to run up to March this year before the officers are deployed in various parts of the city.